Lesson video

 And it's the queen's job to provide that voice of mercy.

-And from what we understand, it does appear as a Matilda actually perform that duty particularly well.
+And from what we understand, it does appear as though Matilda actually performed that duty particularly well, certainly on behalf of that first noble as well.

-And the reason being is that the emperor and the Pope were arguing at the time, there was an argument ongoing about who gets to appoint bishops within the Holy Roman Empire.
+There was an argument ongoing about who gets to appoint bishops within the Holy Roman Empire.

-Should it be the Holy Roman Emperor?
-Should it be the Pope?
-There's also another argument about who actually gets to appoint Popes as well.
+There's also another argument about who actually gets to appoint popes as well.

-So the Holy Roman emperor thought that he had the power to say who the next Pope was going to be.
+So the Holy Roman Emperor thought that he had the power to say who the next Pope was going to be.

 And the Pope himself said that actually, no, this should be down to people of the church.